rishup132/Archive-Solution/README.md

     ![](https://github.com/rishup132/Archive-Solution/blob/master/data/14.PNG)
 - Eighth and last it will ask you for the tags of the problem.
 You can give multiple tags but all of them should be comma seprated.
 ![](https://github.com/rishup132/Archive-Solution/blob/master/data/15.PNG)
-- After all this, it will generate a folder same as problem name and it contains three seprate files.
+- After all this, it will generate a folder same as problem name and it contains two seprate files.
   1. details.json
   2. solution.cpp
-  3. summary.txt

 ![](https://github.com/rishup132/Archive-Solution/blob/master/data/16.PNG)